Balluff/docker-sws/README.md

   ```

   You can then build the image and run the service via `docker-compose build` or to build the service and start it after that via `docker-compose up -d --build`.
+  Stopping the service can be done via `docker-compose down`.

 ## Continous Integration Pipeline with Docker Cloud